 Urbanization is growing; given the changing population landscape, there has been an increase of 20% to 35% in urban congestion since 2010.
 Analysts say that around 60% of the population around the world will be living in cities by 2030.

 The increasing popularity of online shopping and last mile delivery, along with the combined effects of urbanization, will cause havoc among major cities globally.
 A New York Times article reported that in New York, the average number of everyday deliveries had reached 1.1 million shipments, a threefold increase from 2009 to 2017.
 New York has become the most congested interchange in the country, given that the main ingress for packages and the main artery of the city is the same.

 Given the migration to urban areas, major cities are doubling their efforts to find solutions in managing the influx of both people and vehicles through taxes and penalties for deliveries as well as environmental regulations.
 Most local governments are tracking traffic, vehicle types, footprint, and noise to control the environmental impact of online commerce.
 This, in turn, makes the last mile problem more challenging for logistics and delivery companies.

 Urban delivery regulations have become one of the last mile delivery challenges of industry players.
 Companies with high delivery volumes are now seeking new ways to work with the implemented rules and policies.
-Fortunately, there have been successful initiatives created to help third-party logistics, retailers and delivery companies meet the growing demand for the last mile deliveries and compliance with regulations.
+Fortunately, there have been successful initiatives created to help third-party logistics, retailers and last mile delivery companies meet the growing demand for the last mile deliveries and compliance with regulations.